mdsol/hale/tutorial.md

     }
 }
   ```
 With the `size` data object we see `type` again show up.
 This time, though, it specifies a `primitive` type and a `data` type.
-Note that the the primitive type is specified before the colon (:) and that it specifies the JSON data type that it is supposed to be represented with.
+Note that the primitive type is specified before the colon (:) and that it specifies the JSON data type that it is supposed to be represented with.
 The data type is specified after the colon (':') and is intended to provide a _hint_ to the client about what sort of type this is.
 In this case, we specify that it is a range type, which is a well-defined HTML input type.
 It could be used by the client to understand that the elements in the `options` property have a rank ordering.

 We also specify a profile.
 This profile links to a specific element of the `coffeebucks` profile, which could specify how the numbers map to the names for those sizes.
 Alternatively, you could render this as follows:
   ```json